Kia Certified Pre-Owned Warranty

 CPO Kia benefits

-In addition to the warranties mentioned above, Kia’s CPO program also offers excellent additional benefits, such as:
+In addition to the warranties mentioned above, Kia’s CPO program also offers excellent additional benefits.
+These benefits are administered through Kia’s official roadside assistance program and are outlined in the CPO warranty booklet provided at purchase:

 - 24/7 roadside assistance during the powertrain warranty, including flat-tire changes, fuel deliveries, lockout assistance and jump-starts